THE BRAIN & UTERUS CONNECTION

 These new studies show a unique adverse effect of hysterectomy alone on memory and indicate that the uterus is part of a system, which communicates with the brain for functions such as cognition.
 The researchers stated, “We believe there is a uterus-ovary-brain triad that might impact brain functions such as memory.
 Although the reason why hysterectomy impacts cognition is not yet understood, we believe hysterectomy yields a unique disruption in this whole system that is different than the disruption that occurs with the removal of just the ovaries.”

 Get your hormones balanced naturally before you choose a hysterectomy (full or partial).
+If you’ve already gone through the surgery you absolutely will need correct bio-identical natural hormones and proper nutrition to help bring your body back into balace.
 Give us a call… we’re here to help you!
+337-989-0572

 Legal: The information provided is not intended as a means of diagnosis or treating illness or as a replacement for any medicine or advice from a competent physician.
 Individuals having serious health problems should consult a competent licensed physician specializing in their condition.
 The FDA has not evaluated these statements.
 We assume no responsibility for anyone choosing to self-administer any suggestions in this publication; they do so on their own determinism.
 The information in this publication is for educational purposes only.